MineKing9534/DiscordToolKit/Readme.md

 ## Menu Parameters
 You might have noticed the `Unit` type parameter that is passed to registerMenu in the examples before.
 This type is the menu parameter type.
-In many cases you can just use Unit because you don't need a parameter, but you might want to pass certain information when first ending a menu, like an initial state value.
+In many cases you can just use Unit because you don't need a parameter, but you might want to pass certain information when first sending a menu, like an initial state value.

 ```kt
 val menu = registerMenu<Int>("test") {